Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_ServerTech_PDU_Credentials_used_by_the_Redfish_Translation_Service.md

         --manifest-path rts-manifest.out.yaml
     ```

-1. Wait for the RTS Init job to run to completion:
+1. Wait for the RTS job to run to completion:

     ```bash
     kubectl -n services wait job cray-hms-rts-init --for=condition=complete --timeout=5m